Kay Hardy Campbell

 For authentic video clips of Gulf women doing their traditional dances, see Kay's Blog.

 While Kay doesn't perform these folk dances in public, she has coached and choreographed group dances for professional performers including Boston's Near East Dance Theatre, Libana and the Jawaahir Dance Company of Minneapolis.
-Kay teaches these dances to share the joyous celebrations of Arabian women's traditional culture with women in the West by letting them experience it firsthand through music and dance.
+Known as a 'teacher's teacher, Kay teaches these dances to share the joyous celebrations of Arabian women's traditional culture with women in the West by letting them experience it firsthand through music and dance.

 Recent and upcoming classes: